maksbotan/maksbotan.github.io/posts/2021-01-20-callstacks.md

 ---

-Recently I discovered a nice way to capture call stack in Haskell exceptions almost transparently, and I'm goint to share it in this post
+Recently I discovered a nice way to capture call stack in Haskell exceptions almost transparently, and I'm going to share it in this post

 If this is a known technique, let me know, otherwise &mdash; enjoy using it.